giangnguyen2412/giangnguyen2412.github.io/_posts/rs_sf.md

 ---

-Excited to share that I’ll be moving to San Francisco this summer to start a new chapter as a Research Scientist!
+Excited to share that I’ll be moving to San Francisco this summer to start a new chapter as a AI Research Scientist!

 I’ll be working on building large language models (LLMs) that are interpretable and truly beneficial to humans in the long run.